MicrosoftDocs/learn/learn-pr/wwl-azure/perform-backups-restores/includes/13-explore-sql-server-backups.md

 - SQL Server has a maximum limit of 259 characters for a backup device name.
 The BACKUP TO URL consumes 36 characters for the required elements used to specify the URL - 'https://.blob.core.windows.net//.bak', leaving 223 characters for account, container, and blob names put together.

 > [!NOTE]
 > The latest version of SAP Software Provisioning Manager (SWPM) available at the time of authoring does not support creating data files directly on Azure Blobs.
 However, if the target SAP database is created before running SAPinst, the installer detects the database and installs it normally.
-Effectively, to use this approach, it is necessary to create the target SAP database with data files on blobs before running SAPinst.
+Effectively, to use this approach, it's necessary to create the target SAP database with data files on blobs before running SAPinst.

 ## Automated Backup v2 for Azure VMs